Rizzler Sports Logo

 Common Minimum Play Mistakes

 Counting outs incorrectly.
 If a player enters the field in the middle of an inning (after one out has already been recorded), those remaining outs count.
-But the player still needs 6 consecutive outs total — so they'd need to play the rest of that inning plus another full inning.
+But the player still needs 6 consecutive outs total, so they'd need to play the rest of that inning plus enough of the following innings without coming out.

 Frequently Asked Questions